lospampa/poseidon/README.md

       - make install

-Obs: Poseidon works with GCC 9.2 versions or superior.
+**IMPORTANT: Poseidon works with GCC 9.2 versions or superior.**

-### How to use Poseidon?
+Acknowledgement How to use Poseidon?
+---
 1. Export the library PATH:
       - export LD_LIBRARY_PATH=/path-to-gcc-bin/lib64:$LD_LIBRARY_PATH